PereViader/ManualDi/README.md

 }
 ```

-and this is an example of how you could use a subordinate prefab
+and this is an example of how you could initiate a subordinate entry point that is part of a prefab

 ```csharp